 Aging impacts many aspects of our appearance, but few of us actually stop to consider how this changes our eyelids.
 Loose skin, extra fat, and even swelling around the eyes can make you look angry, tired, or aged — when you might actually be none of those things!

-At Richmond Plastic Surgeons, we specialize in eyelid lifts to correct these problems and give you a more refreshed and youthful appearance.
+Our Richmond otoplasty at RPS is some of the best around - we specialize in eyelid lifts to correct these problems and give you a more refreshed and youthful appearance.

 Many of our happy patients have gotten the best results from their eye lift surgery by combining it with a face lift or brow lift, for extra balance to their facial rejuvenation.
 Surgery for both the upper and lower eyelids is an outpatient procedure, which we usually perform at our discreet and convenient surgery center.

 What Are the Benefits of Eyelid Surgery in Richmond?

 Blepharoplasty comes with a handful of benefits:

 - It’s an outpatient procedure performed on the upper and/or lower eyelids

 - You can instantly take years off your appearance

 - Experience reduced eye fatigue caused by the extra weight of the upper eyelids